 - Hearing or feeling clicking, grating, or popping with certain arm movements

-If you exhibit any of these symptoms, it’s imperative that you call a medical professional such as the Arcadia, MO physical and occupational therapists at Axes Physical Therapy.
-We will work in tandem with your doctor to come up with a game plan that will safely and successfully get you back to the activities you love.
-Going to any of our locations for a free injury screening is an easy, cost-effective means of having your shoulder examined.
-Early examination and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to totally heal – or arthritis, which will have to be managed for the rest of your life.
-We have the know-how and skill to get you safely back to what you do and love best, whether it’s raising your grandchildren over your head or serving an ace.
+If you exhibit any of these symptoms, it’s vital that you call a medical professional such as the Arcadia, MO physical and occupational therapists at Axes Physical Therapy.
+We will work with your physician to come up with a game plan that will safely and successfully get you back to the activities you love.
+Going to any of our locations for a free injury screening is an easy, cost-effective method to have your shoulder evaluated.
+Early examination and treatment can help prevent a frozen shoulder – which is painful and can take up to three years to entirely recover from – or arthritis, which will have to be managed for the rest of your life.
+We have the knowledge and skill to get you safely back to what you do and love best, whether it’s lifting your grandkids over your head or striking out the side.

 Treatments for a Rotator Cuff Tear

-If you have been diagnosed with a rotator cuff tear, you may be wondering what the most effective method of treatment is in Arcadia, MO.
-Usually, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be sufficient to help improve the symptoms, encourage the body’s natural healing process, and eventually get you back to the activities you love.
-If the pain is severely debilitating, a physician make recommend anti-inflammatory medicine or injections.
-Fortunately, surgery is only recommended in cases where the tendon is entirely torn or if the injury has failed to heal with conservative treatment.
-The expert physical therapists at Axes Physical Therapy know how to analyze your condition and determine the best treatment plan for you.
-We will work alongside you to develop an evidence-based, tailored plan to get you back to the activities you love, pain-free and without the limitations of a rotator cuff tear.
+If you have been diagnosed with a rotator cuff tear, you may be wondering what the best method of treatment is in Arcadia, MO.
+Usually, rest, icing, and physical therapy treatment practices such as stretching and strengthening exercises will be sufficient to help manage the symptoms, encourage the body’s natural healing process, and eventually get you back to a pain free life.
+You may also be given anti-inflammatory medicine or injections to help reduce pain.
+Fortunately, surgery is only recommended in cases where the tendon is wholly torn or if the injury has failed to heal with conservative treatment.
+The professional physical therapists at Axes Physical Therapy know how to analyze your condition and implement the best treatment plan for you.
+We will work with you to make an evidence-based, personalized plan to get you back to what you love doing, free from the pain and limitations of a rotator cuff tear.

 We treat a wide variety of conditions and complaints and have a team of specialists ready to help you.
 Some of our other services are: